 This article is a live case study, of a ‘trained athlete’ carrying out prescribed exercises and timing from the scientifically proven Modified Linear Periodised Programme for Loading.
 Taken from Brad Schoenfeld’s book Science and Development of Muscle Hypertrophy.
 Schoenfeld is considered by many to be the strength and hypertrophy specialist.

-My name is Ryan Parker and I will be the live case study for this linear periodised programme.
-As a 31-year-old male with a background in sport and fitness, I have recently hit many strength plateaus.
-My deadlift 1 rep max has been at 170kg for about 5 years (I think I’ve lifted 175kg once or twice in the past), squat has been at 130kg for at least two years and my bench has increased from 95kg to 100kg only recently having been stuck on 95kg for about 2 years.
+My name is Ryan Parker and I have recently carried out a live case study for Brad Schoenfeld’s linear periodised programme.
+As a 31-year-old male with a background in sport and fitness, I began to hit many strength plateaus.
+My deadlift 1 rep max was stuck at 170kg for about 5 years (I think I lifted 175kg once or twice in the past), squat has been at 130kg for at least two years and my bench has increased from 95kg to 100kg only recently having been stuck on 95kg for about 2 years.
 My body weight, fat and measurements have stayed roughly the same during this time.
-My lack of progress has been bothering me.
+My lack of progress began to bother me.

-Although now my job as a Marketing Executive for Human Kinetics is largely sedentary I still workout between 3-5 times a week.
+Although now my job as a Marketing Executive for Human Kinetics is largely sedentary I’ve always worked out between 3-5 times a week.

 This situation will resonate with a lot of people in a similar situation.
 Have I got as strong as is physically possible, as strong as my God-given genes will let me?
 Maybe as I’m now 31 I simply can’t get the gains I got when I was in my early 20’s?
 Maybe my training has just been too random?

-Well, I’m going to put all this to the test, I’m going to strictly follow Brad’s Linear Periodised Programme taken from Science and Development of Muscle Hypertrophy.
+Well, I put all this to the test, by following Brad’s Linear Periodised Programme taken from Science and Development of Muscle Hypertrophy.
 I get married in July 2019 and I want to be in the best shape of my life for the wedding and the honeymoon so my goal is to increase my strength and size in the 6-month programme before going on a bit of a pre-wedding cut.